msheliga1/uriHW19PWATextEd/README.md

             - Found partially complete src/js/database.js file.
             - Note that jate shows up in indexDB tab in page console storage tab.
     Note: Neither Mike nor Andrew had a soln for the htmlRoutes extra ../ issue, the hmr issue, or the server:dev no build.

-    Now Add service worker (cache) and manifest.

-    Prior Project:
-        Familiarized myself with api/students and api/students/:id routes.
-Lots and lots of data.
-        Familiarized myself with other routes and general course has [students], student has [assignments] layout.
-        Noted that routes exist for creating courses, etc.
-    Be Sure to BackUp:
-        Before beginning work, copied entire Main to MainOrig.
-Also saved a copy of README.md.
-    Try running new code;
-        npm i, npm run seed (had to correct insertOne to create), and npm run dev all worked.

-    Understand new models.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)
         - Deployed code name always msheliga1/github.io/RepoName !!
     Make Sure it Works
-    Insert Screencastify (Chrome) Video and/or Screenshot X2 of deployment into readme file.
+    Insert Screencastify (Chrome) Video, Heroku and/or Screenshot X2 of deployment into readme file.

 ## Tools and Technologies Used
     Github - Branches not needed, but could use.